Land, Forest, Wildlife Management, AAS (LF23) Degree

-Program Description: The Land, Forest, Wildlife Management Technology program is a sequence of courses designed to prepare students for careers as managers at public and private wildlife preserves & plantations.
+Program Description: The Land, Forest, Wildlife Management Technology program is a sequence of courses designed to prepare students for careers as employees at public and private wildlife preserves & plantations and as Conservation Rangers (Game Wardens).
 General education, basic science and program-specific learning opportunities develop the knowledge and skills required for job acquisition, retention, and advancement.

 Length of Program: Five (5) Semesters

 - Students will demonstrate equipment operation and safety protocol.

 - Students will develop a Plantation Facility Management Plan for a hunting plantation.

 - Students will demonstrate basic Wildlife Management Techniques.

 - Students will identify Tree Species found in southern U.S. forests.